 The small number of patients does not allow reasonable statistical significance, clearly.
-But in the same direction, a true prospective Studywhich took place at the training hospital in Boston.
+But a true prospective study which took place at a training hospital in Boston points in the same direction.
 There, 3 x 10 ICU patients were examined for D-level immediately after admission and then treated with placebo, 200,000 IU and 400,000 IU respectively.
 Statistical significance cannot be expected in only 30 subjects, and some initial values differed: the placebo group (1) had the highest D-level at the beginning (after 5 days then the lowest), group 3 with 400,000 IU initial dose had the highest BMI.
 After all, the age average was relatively balanced.
 In the result one can emphasize above all: Days in the ICU: 12 / 4 / 3.
 Resumption in the ICU within 30 days: 20% / 0% / 0%.
 30 days mortality: 30% / 30% / 20%.
 None of this is significant, but the trend is unmistakable.

 In the last few days, there have also been two reports on portals that are rather appreciated by medical professionals: